MagneticSimulation/MicroMagnetic.jl/docs/src/basics.md

 ## Functions

-In JuMag, all parameters can be set using functions.
+In NuMag, all parameters can be set using functions.
 For example, we can use the [`set_Ms`](@ref) function to set the saturation magnetization of the system.
 Of course, Ms should be a scalar for the same material, and we can set it like this:
 ```julia
 set_Ms(sim, 8.6e5)
 ```